mdekstrand/cs533-web/schedule.md

 | 15   | 12/6  | [What's Next?][W15]                 | A7     |
 | F    | 12/13 | Finals week                         | Final  |

 Assignments are due at **midnight on Sunday** at the end of the week in which they are listed.
 For example, A0 is due at midnight, August 29, 2021.
+Exams are in class on Tuesdays the weeks they are listed (including the final).

 [A0]: assignments/A0/index.md
 [A1]: assignments/A1/index.md